operand/agency/README.md

 # Each Channel has a single named Operator, representing a user or outside system.
 Space([

-  # We'll start with two typical operators.
-(These channels are implemented)
+  # We'll start with two typical Channels.
+(These are implemented)
   # Each channel may take whatever configuration makes sense for it.

   # A chat-like web UI driven by a human